 I’m going to pull the plug on the dailies.
 I’ve been writing sloppily just to try and hit them.
 The more I’ve churned out some evenings, the more I’ve avoided sitting down and actual doing it in a way I get any satisfaction out of it.
 In short: kudos to those who can, I couldn’t, I shouldn’t, back to the regular programming.

-The best thing about it is that I can continue this train of thought, rather then cutting to another post for metric’s sake.
-Hence, long form:
+The best thing is that I can continue, rather then cutting to another post for metric’s sake.
+Hence, the long form:

 Last week, it came down to the wire yet again.
 Once again the anxiety.
 Refreshing inboxes.
 Sitting on decisions, kicking it a million ways in search of solutions, chewing over those solutions tens of times.
 Smooth sailing until a part of the process I didn’t know mattered.
 Overanalyzing every word of every sentence of every email.
 A very tense week or two, especially with the previous experiences, wondering if 10 years of experience were arbitrary, or actually amount to a directed progression.
 As a good friend of mine said: “It’s not always impostor syndrome.
 Sometimes they’re genuinely terrible”.

 The wire.
 Once again.
 And, somehow, it worked.
 There was a hard blocker that threatened to throw everything in jeopardy.
 I’m not sure yet why, and I’m definitely going to confirm if my hypothesis is right.
 But they had a demand I couldn’t fulfill in any satisfactory form.
 In the moment I came up with a solution that I think payed off, a very honest one.
 I counted on some previous relations, and made with tentative confidence of good will on both sides.